PennLINC/CuBIDS/docs/usage.rst

-However, in large multi-scanner, multi-site, or longitudinal studies where acquisition parameters change over time, it's possible that the same Key Group could comprise scans that differ in important ways.
+However, in large multi-scanner, multi-site, or longitudinal studies where acquisition parameters change over time, it's possible that the same Key Group could contain scans that differ in important ways.

 ``CuBIDS`` examines all acquisitions within a Key Group to see if there are any images that differ in a set of important acquisition parameters.